-Predictions for all materials properties were generated using code from the Roost repository.
-Minor adaptations were made to the code to allow for automated benchmarking.
+Predictions for all materials properties were generated using code from the Roost repository.9 Minor adaptations were made to the code to allow for automated training and benchmarking.
 Overall, Roost generates consistently impressive results.
-In the case of OQMD_Bandgap, Roost failed to converge on multiple training runs, hence the reported NaN (not a number) value for its metrics.
 Roost relies on a soft-attention mechanism used over a graph representation of the compound.
 This is in the same spirit of CrabNet, and both seek to generate vector representations for the elements in the system without using structure information.
 The residual network and robust loss function from Roost were helpfully adopted into our architecture.9